 The Aqua Classic Credit card is a solid option to consider for those with weak credit scores, as it may accept you even with limited or no credit history.
-As a credit builder card, it can be suitable for the self-employed, those with problems paying bills in the past or those without much current income.
+As a credit builder card, it might accept you even if you're self-employed, you've had problems paying bills in the past or you don't have much current income.

-Bottom Line: The Aqua Classic can be a good card for those with a shaky credit history, but try to pay down your balance every month due to high interest rates and always pay on time.
+Bottom Line: The Aqua Classic can be a great tool for those with a shaky credit history, but try to pay down your balance every month due to high interest rates and always pay on time.
 We like the payment text reminders and the ability to change your statement due date to fall just after your pay day.

 Aqua Classic Benefits & Features